Frequently Asked Questions

 When can I visit the building?

 You are welcome to visit during our office hours from 10 a.m.-4 p.m.
-Monday-Thursday, and of course at the time of our regular services on Sunday at 10:30 a.m.
+Monday-Thursday, and on Sunday mornings.
 Feel free to explore our trails and walk the labyrinth anytime.

 Where can I park if lot is full?

 You may park on Skyliners and Skyline Ranch Road, as long as you are fully out of bicycle lanes and not in front of mailboxes.
 On Sundays, we may use the Ruffwear parking lot across Skyliners.
 (Drive north one block on Skyline Ranch Road.
 Driveway is on Lolo Road.)
 Please do not park on the driveway or outside designated parking spaces.

 Corey Martin and THA Architecture (since renamed Hacker) in Portland designed it.
 Kirby Nagelhout of Bend built it.
 See Program for Dedication Service for lists of our partners, volunteers, and donors.

 Our first service was held on February 1, 2015, though it wasn't quite finished.
 Our Dedication service was on April 26, 2015.
 See New Home Project Timeline for details.